 Cluster analysis of thermal traits was applied to assess similarity in thermal responses between taxa.
 The four TPC parameters (Topt, Tmin, Tmax, Eh) that were revealed to systematically vary between taxa (see Results) were used in this analysis.
 Data were analysed by hierarchical clustering, applying a squared Euclidean distance and between group averages (SPSS V22, IBM).
 Similarities between the resulting dendrogram and the SSU rDNA/COX 1 phylogeny were then compared by Mantel tests (Mantel.R script, R version 3.6.3).

 A second, broader comparison, conducted on literature data, was based on thermal clustering associated with Tmax (a parameter that has been widely studied) and a phylogeny using SSU rDNA and COX 1 genes.
-Gene sequences were obtained from GenBank, based on data presented in Chantangsi et al. and Kher et al. (Chantangsi et al. 2007, Kher et al. 2011) and are presented in Appendix S1: Table S2.
+Gene sequences were obtained from GenBank, based on data presented in Chantangsi et al. (2007) and Kher et al. (2011) and are presented in Appendix S1: Table S2.
 Values of Tmax were from the literature (Appendix S1: Table S2).
 This short but thorough meta-analysis covers works dating back to the 1950s (Appendix S1: Table S2); the specific methods for determining Tmax differ over the decades, but all methods assessed the temperature where divisions could not be sustained after one or a few generations.
 Given the rapid decline in growth rate at high temperatures (see Results), these estimates should be accurate, at least within one degree.
 When more than one estimate of Tmax was obtained for a single species, the mean of these was determined (differences between isolates within a species were no more than two degrees, Appendix S1: Table S2).
 Procedures for phylogenetic and clustering analysis and comparing similarities between the resulting trees followed those above.

 RESULTS